hydrodynamicstability/ReplyToXie/README.md

 The views expressed here are mine alone, and do not necessarily reflect the policies, views, or opinions of my employer.

-Minor edit (12 Nov 2025):  corrected Taleb and Greenland citations.
+Minor edit (12 Nov 2025):  corrected Taleb, McShane et al., and Greenland citations.

 (c) Copyright 2025 by Christopher Tong.
 All rights reserved.